 Indoor classifications are different to the outdoor scheme in that they run from A to H, A being the best.
 As with outdoor handicaps, classification tables are produced by Archery GB and three qualifying scores are required before a classification can be obtained.
 Most regular club recurve archers fall within the D classification with better club recurvers being mainly C class just as a rough guide.
 If you submit your indoor scores to the GA Records Officer via Archers Toolkit, you will get any classification badge achieved at the end of each month.
 (First one is free, thereafter we make you pay for getting gud! ;o)

-Its only recently our editor found out that that there were badges produced for indoor classifications.
-He was so excited he actually put down his copy of KiSik Lee’s book and smiled! <ok, mibi not smiled but it certainly wasn’t his usual expression>
+When our editor found out that that there were badges produced for indoor classifications, he was so excited he actually put down his copy of KiSik Lee’s book and smiled! <ok, mibi not smiled but it certainly wasn’t his usual expression>

 How to Calculate Classification

 ie: Lets take an example of a senior gentleman shooting recurve for an indoor classification.
 He is aiming for C class with the scores required for a gents senior Portsmouth being 554, for a WA 18 it’s 518 and for a Worcester it’s 273.
-During the indoor season he had 3 scores in those competitions exceed the above scores, doesn’t matter which ones nor do they need to be consecutive …. the key is he equaled or exceeded the required score 3 times during the season.
+During the indoor season he had 3 scores in those competitions exceed the required scores, doesn’t matter which ones nor do they need to be consecutive …. the key is he equalled or exceeded the required score 3 times during the season.
 As soon as he attains the third required score – hey presto, he’s a C class archer!
 He retains that classification for the year unless he subsequently shoots 3 B class scores before the end of the season where he would transform into a B class archer.